facebook/create-react-app/docusaurus/docs/available-scripts.md

 The build is minified and the filenames include the hashes.
 See the [production build](production-build.md) section for more information.

+React DOM automatically supports profiling in development mode for v16.5+, but since profiling adds some small additional overhead it is opt-in for production mode.
+You can opt-in by using the `--profile` flag.
+Use `npm run build -- --profile` or `yarn build --profile` to enable profiling in production mode.
+You can read more about profiling using the React.
+DevTools here: https://reactjs.org/docs optimizing-performance.html#profiling-components-with-the-devtools-profiler

 Your app is ready to be deployed!
 See the section about [deployment](deployment.md) for more information about deploying your application to popular hosting providers.

 ## `npm run eject`